leopardrobotics/leopardrobotics.github.io/_posts/2017-06-13-mentors_meeting.md

 date:   2017-06-13 18:16:00 -0500
 categories: update
 ---
-Tonight we will be having a Mentors' General Meeting at 7:30 PM in the Choir Room at Lake Middle School.
+Tonight, Tuesday the 13th of June, we will be having a Mentors' General Meeting at 7:30 PM in the Choir Room at Lake Middle School.
 Times are relative, and I'd like to end general business a little early.
 Please bring ideas on fund raising and sponsorships!

 Agenda: